These cookies are necessary for the basic functions of the shop.

 Named after the Lepcha word 'Takdah' - 'valley of the tigers'.
 The first plantings date back to the year 1864, but in 1960 the garden was completely rebuilt.
 It is wonderfully nestled between magnolias, orchids and conifers.

 Originally founded under the name 'Tshering Bagan' by the German missionary Joachim Stölke, this place was regularly visited for meditation and renamed accordingly in 1925.
-Today it means 'house of the saints'.
+Today it means 'Home of the holy Saints'.
+Only particularly...

 The Himalaya, the tallest mountain range in the world, creates unique climatic conditions for its surrounding countries.
 The teas from north-east India and Nepal profit from this immensely and combine wonderfully in this tea blend.